 Length: 16 pages

-This bill was introduced on December 15, 1995, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 15, 1995, in a previous session of Congress, but it did not receive a vote.

 Dec 15, 1995